realXtend/doc/arch_article/simple.rst

 hardcoded land or sky.
-Naali is a true platform that does not get in the way of the application developer; they can create anything from a medical simulator for teachers, to action packed networked games - and always with a custom interface that excatly fits the application's purpose.
+Naali is a true platform that does not get in the way of the application developer; they can create anything from a medical simulator for teachers, to action packed networked games - and always with a custom interface that exactly fits the application's purpose.
 Rather then being in control of a single avatar, you can for example create a world where the user is an entity controlling the weather conditions of the whole environment, and make a game around